 Though the Northshore is focused on family fun, we know how to pour a cold beverage too.
 Taste the culture at Abita Brewery nestled in the quaint town of Abita Springs.
 They brew their own King Cake Soda in honor of the season, and the annual local favorite, Mardi Gras Bock.
 A crowler (or two) of Chafunkta Brewing Company's Foolish Flambeaux, a King Cake flavored beer, will put you in the Mardi Gras mood.
 Kappy's Daiquiri and Sports has a King Cake flavored daiquiri on the menu.
 See more seasonal specials in our blog, Fat Tuesday Feasting.

-Even pups get in the Mardi Gras spirit and join parades on the Louisiana Northshore!
+Even pups get in the Mardi Gras spirit and join parades on The Northshore!
 Krewe de Paws of Olde Towne Slidell is always a tail-wagging good time.
 Mandeville's Krewe du Pooch and the Mystic Krewe of Mardi Paws, which rolls through Covington, put on paw-fect parades and fur-bulous afterparties, too.
 These two dog parades roll on the weekend following Fat Tuesday.

 Purple, green, gold are the colors of Mardi Gras - with a little glitter, of course!
 Our local boutiques are the hot spot for the fiercest Carnival attire.
 Order a Mardi Gras charm, necklace, or bracelet from Northshore native and artist Jose Balli.
-Stop by Fleurty Girl in Mandeville or Black Flower Apparel in Covington to purchase some fun and flirty Mardi Gras merch, like T-shirts, earrings and more.
+Stop by Fleurty Girl in Mandeville or Black Flower Apparel & Records in Covington to purchase some fun and flirty Mardi Gras merch, like T-shirts, earrings and more.
 Swing by Green Oaks Apothecary in Slidell for King Cake candles, bath bombs and homemade soaps to enjoy when you are taking a break from walking the parade routes.
 Discover more places to find that perfect bit of decoration on our shopping page.